Why Prediction Culture Is Popping Up Everywhere

 Sports Predictions Go Mainstream

-Sports betting itself has changed a lot in the past decade.
+Sports prediction has changed a lot in the past decade.
 It’s now tied to data, mobile apps, and fast feedback loops.
-More people place fast bets and adjust their picks as an event unfolds.
-That’s closer to predicting than traditional betting, where you make one wrong guess and wait hours for the result.
+More people follow live stats and adjust their opinions as an event unfolds.
+That’s different from older fan habits, where people made one pre-match call and waited hours for the result.

-The broader sports betting market is huge and still growing year by year.
+The broader sports prediction space is huge and still growing year by year.
 Analysts estimate the global sports betting market will be worth more than $111 billion in 2025.
 That’s a big slice of entertainment.
 And for many fans, part of that value comes from comparing predictions and getting instant feedback.

 Esports Is Part of the Trend